-I work with all of my patients to determine the most effective way to supplement to ensure optimal intake and absorption of targeted nutrients.
-If you think you might be deficient in B12 or would like to talk to a qualified practitioner about supplementation or dietary changes for vibrant health, visit our scheduling page.
+I work with all of my patients to determine the most effective way for supplementation.
+We want to ensure optimal intake and absorption of targeted nutrients.
+Do you think you might be deficient in B12?
+Would you like to talk to a qualified practitioner about supplementation or dietary changes for vibrant health, visit our scheduling page.

 If you are struggling with low energy, brain fog, decreased exercise tolerance, depression or anxiety, please download a free copy of my Hormone eBook to learn more about how nutrition and hormones may be impacting your health.

 If you’re a new mom and struggling with energy, please check out my book Healing Your Body Naturally After Childbirth.
 In it, I share a lot of energy boosting information that has helped many of my patients.